 Never negotiate with an insurance company or accept an offer too fast.
 If you think the settlement is not sufficient, it’s smart to confer with a bike accident lawyer who is knowledgeable about this process.
 In fact, after any dooring accident, it’s a good idea to talk to an attorney.

-A bike accident attorney can help you deal with the other party’s insurance company and assemble all the documents you need to make your case.
+A bike accident lawyer Oakland can help you deal with the other party’s insurance company and assemble all the documents you need to make your case.
 They can even represent you in court if necessary.
 You may be entitled to significant damages for:

 - Past and future medical bills